selvincarrillo/BINF8960_recipes/README.md

 # Recipe Example
 This is an example repo for holding recipes.
+It is being made as part of BINF 8960.